Is a Smart Home Worth It?

 Last Updated May 21, 2012 · Written by Jaclyn Fitzgerald

 It’s an appealing idea – the idea of a home that can be controlled at the push of a button, or even completely automated.
 Imagine, no more rushing home to water the plants, or remembering to turn off the lights before you leave (and so much more).
 But the question begs to be asked, is it really worth it?
 As you’ll see by the following points, the answer seems to be yes as long as you get the design and install right and use a reputable company.
-Look for a good smart home specialist
+Look for a good smart home specialist near you.

 The Benefits of Smart Home Technology